psredzinski/AutoCompleteTextField/README.md

 ## Features
 - [x] Provides a subclass of UITextField that has suggestion from input
+- [x] Has autocomplete input feature
 - [x] Data suggestion are provided by users
-- [x] Has autocomplete input feature
+- [x] Enable store smart domains
 - [x] Optimized and light weight

 ## Requirements

 - iOS 8.0+ / Mac OS X 10.9+
-- Xcode 7.2+
+- Xcode 9.0+

 ## Installation